sdelatorre/CourseraGettingAndCleaningDataCourseProject/CodeBook.md

 #### Step 1: Assemble Data

 The training dataset is spread between three files (subject_train.txt, X_train.txt, y_train.txt), so the first step is to read those files into data frames for further processing.
 The following modifications are made to the data from each file:
-* subject_train.txt: Only of the first column of the data is retained.
+* subject_train.txt: Contains only one column, so that column is extracted and stored separately.
 * X_train.txt: No modifications made at this time.
 * y_train.txt: The activity IDs in this file are replaced with the corresponding labels found in the activity_labels.txt file.